 "I've never fit anywhere, except Vermont.
 It's like the Land of Misfit Toys.
 Nobody fits, and that's what makes it work.
 And, the beautiful mountain vista, clean air & water, and access to outdoor adventures are a major plus!"

-"Playing with my baby girl, McCartney, shopping for new clothes with Liz (my Jewish mother would be proud), chainsawing stuff in my yard, catching up on sci-fi TV and superhero movies, tinkering in the garage, cooking on the weekends, and enjoying the wide array of fantastic local beers."
+"Playing with my amazing kids, McCartney and Wilder, shopping for new clothes with Liz (my Jewish mother would be proud), chainsawing stuff in my yard, catching up on sci-fi TV and superhero movies, tinkering in the garage, cooking on the weekends, and enjoying the wide array of fantastic local beers."

 "Be patient with people, we're all human, and nobody cares about their job the way I care about my business.
 Don't take things personally, and don't assume to know what people are thinking.
 Inspire people to grow and improve, more through actions than words.